 Shanu Athiparambath: Lutyens’ Zone is less than 2% of the land in the city, but most buildings in the bungalow zone are owned by the government.

-David Friedman: I remember my father saying that when he visited India in the 1950s and 1960s, bureaucrats in Delhi made arguments for restricting luxuries for the rich in air-conditioned luxury hotels where bureaucrats and American visitors held conferences.
+David Friedman: I remember my father saying that when he visited India in 1950s and 60s, bureaucrats in Delhi made arguments for restricting luxuries for the rich in air-conditioned luxury hotels where bureaucrats and American visitors held conferences.

 David Friedman: 8 is very high.
 But, would that be near the city center?